r3-ck0/writeups/L3AKctf/Hardware-RF/not_my_fault/README.md

 We have a circuit that is composed of a cascade of gates, which are mostly two-input gates, with some smaller blocks that later turn out to be single-input gates in between (See for example net 12).
 However, it looks like we are not told what the gates are.
 After digging through the source code for a while, it turns out that the gates are randomly chosen from `AND`, `NAND`, `OR`, `NOR`, `XOR` and `XNOR` gates.
 So every gate can be any one of these gates, generating a 32-input logic function with a single output.
-The single-input gates in between can be either inverters (INV aka.
-NOT-gate) or buffers (BUF).
+The single-input gates in between can be either inverters (`INV` aka. `NOT`-gate) or buffers (`BUF`).
 For those rusty on the truth tables, have a look at [this](https://tse1.mm.bing.net/th?q=logic%20gates%20cheat%20sheet) cheat-sheet.
 The buffers are not shown and if you are unsure what they are - think of them as a wire.

 My natural instinct kicks in and I have to check if the circuit is the same on every run.
 It turns out that it is always a 32-input-1-output logic function, however the single-input gates are randomly sprinkled in between.
 Because of this, we can not simply assume the circuit topology to be constant.